zMendes/foveated-render/README.md

 ### How it works

-Variable Rate Shading is enabled and defined by a Shading rate image.
-The rating.
+Variable Rate Shading (VRS) is enabled and controlled by a shading rate image.

 ![a](resources/media/view_shading.png)